The main signs that a child might have selective mutism are:

 Some kids with selective mutism use hand gestures or nodding to get by.
 Others do not use even these kinds of non-verbal communication.
 Some children also have trouble speaking at home if someone new is there.

 Selective mutism is a type of anxiety disorder.
-Children with selective mutism are talkative at home but can’t speak at all in other places like school or around strangers.
+Children with selective mutism are talkative at home but have significant difficulties speaking in other places like school or around strangers.
 Parents and teachers may think the child is just shy or refusing to speak, but that is not the case.
 Kids with selective mutism feel that they cannot speak, even if they want to.
 Some can’t speak even if they are in pain or have to go to the bathroom.
 Selective mutism often causes kids a lot of distress and gets in their way at school and in social situations.

 Selective mutism usually shows up when children are three or four years old but may not really be noticed as a problem until they start school.